vivek-bansal-VB/Distributed-Algorithms-Analysis/README.md

-We will study implementations, specifications, and applications of 4 classes of distributed algorithms and frameworks:
+Study implementations, specifications, and applications of 4 classes of distributed algorithms and frameworks:
 (1) Distributed consensus,
 (2) Distributed storage,
 (3) Security protocols, and
 (4) Distributed programming support.
-The result of this study is the starting part of the course projects.
-So for each class, select the problems/solutions/implementations closest to what you want to work on.

 For each of the 4 classes, you are asked to find 3 best implementations or specifications and 1 best use/application that you can find---specifically,